 However, a little math is needed to get the correct reading – the NRR rating on the kit is not the precise number of overall noise reduction.

-For example, a worker may be exposed to noise as great as 100 decibels in their workplace, and get issued with hearing protection equipment with an NRR of about 30 decibels.
+For example, a worker may be exposed to noise as great as 100dB in their workplace, and get issued with hearing protection equipment with an NRR of about 30dB.

-The exposure level is not reduced to 70 decibels with the ear muffs, it is actually reduced to 88.5 decibels.
+The exposure level is not reduced to 70dB with the earmuffs, it is actually reduced to 88.5dB.

 To get that number, subtract seven from the NRR decibel number, divide that by two and then subtract the result from the original noise level.

 Check out our new online Hearing Protection Calculator with four methods of calculation (NRR method, SNR method, HML method, and Octave band method)

 If you need more information about this, visit the OSHA website.

 Though your workplace may have noise protection gear already, it pays to check that it’s actually doing the job it’s meant to do.
 Using NRR calculations will ensure you know the exact requirements your workplace calls for.

 Sensear SENS® Technology is a leading solution for workplace noise reduction with industrial headsets, tailoring state-of-the-art equipment to the exact needs of the people using them.
 This is more than just noise canceling - Sensear SENS® Technology is a sure way to protect your workers over the long term, offering complete protection and total communication.